Our Story

 1969 – Don LoGuidice becomes the new president and CEO.
 Helen McBride retires after 38 years of service at CABVI.

-1972 – NIB recognizes CABVI for its continued success for government sales and they are now under the umbrella of NIB.
+1972 – NIB recognizes CABVI for its continued success in government sales and they are now under the umbrella of NIB.

-1978 – June 21 is proclaimed CABVI Day in the City of Utica.
+1978 – June 21 was proclaimed CABVI Day in the City of Utica.

-1979 – General Electric donates its building on Kent Street to the agency, which is now their headquarters.
+1979 – General Electric donates its building on Kent Street to the agency, which is now its headquarters.

 1985 – CABVI wins the NYS pencil contract and it allows them to hire an additional 12 individuals who are blind or visually impaired.